-- P7.1 Proposals for housing development should have regard to the availability of primary school and secondary school places in the local catchment area. - P7.2 Proposals that would result in the loss of sites and premises used for the provision of education will be resisted subject to the provisions in the HDPF.
-Where loss is unavoidable alternative provision must be made within the built-up area boundary of Henfield.
+P7.1 Proposals for housing development should have regard to the availability of primary school and secondary school places in the local catchment area.

+- P7.2 Proposals that would result in the loss of sites and premises used for the provision of education will not be supported unless: - a. an alternative facility of equivalent or better quality and scale to meet educational needs is available, or will be provided at an equally accessible location within the vicinity; or - b. evidence is provided that demonstrates the continued use of the site as an educational facility or service is no longer feasible or viable, taking into account factors such as appropriate active marketing and the demand for the use.